快速導覽

 Start with breakfast at a Hong Kong-style tea restaurant

-The first day of the itinerary will choose to depart from Central on Hong Kong Island because Central is the busiest commercial district in Hong Kong.
-Even at 07:00 in the morning, many restaurants are already open, making it very suitable to depart from the hotel.
-Go and enjoy a Hong Kong-style breakfast before officially starting your full day trip.
+The first day of the trip will start in Central on Hong Kong Island because Central is the busiest commercial district in Hong Kong.
+Even at 07:00 in the morning, there are many restaurants in Central that are already open for business.
+It's very suitable for you to enjoy a Hong Kong-style breakfast before officially starting a full day's trip.

 Although some people may say that there are actually many accommodation options to choose from in Tsim Sha Tsui, Kowloon.
-Why not consider staying in a hotel on the Tsim Sha Tsui side, but choose the Central side of Hong Kong Island?
+Why not consider staying in hotels in Tsim Sha Tsui, but choose to stay in hotels on this side of Central?

 Address of Hong Kong style tea restaurant in Central District: